RubenDillon/tanzu/tap5/readme.md

 		tanzu services class-claims get rabbitmq-1 --namespace default

-	5. Now we deploy an example that consumes, this RabbitMQ
+	5. Now we deploy an example that consumes, this RabbitMQ.
+This application have two pieces, the consumer web and the producer.

   tanzu apps workload create spring-sensors-consumer-web \
   --git-repo https://github.com/tanzu-end-to-end/spring-sensors \